GoraNetwork/.github/profile/README.md

 #### Quick resource for BuildABull:
 # [Gora developer quick start package](https://github.com/GoraNetwork/developer-quick-start)

-This repository is intended to help developers write their first blockchain application using Gora decentralized oracle.
+The Quick Start repository is intended to help developers write their first blockchain application using Gora decentralized oracle.
 Here you will find:

  * Example application that can be used as a template